Genetically modified (GM) and engineered (GE) food

 Benefits and risks

 It seems inconceivable that altering the genetic code directly could be carried out without unintended side effects.
-However, proponents of GM claim that alterations are engineered minimally, to achieve the intended effect and no other.
+However, proponents of GM and GE claim that alterations are engineered minimally, to achieve the intended effect and no other.

 Risks, testing, control